Nodal

 Games Like Thirty Flights of Loving

 60+ similar titles based on shared tags and player behavior.
-Themes include Adventure, First-Person, Singleplayer, Indie.
+Themes include Adventure, Indie, First-Person, Exploration.

 Thirty Flights of Loving header art